 Cartesi Compute allows you to implement a function in which you receive a set of inputs and it provides an output.
-So you can think of the Compute DApp as a computational oracle that it tells the result of a computation.
+So you can think of a Compute dApp as a computational oracle that tells you the result of a computation.

-Cartesi Rollups adds on top of this to preserves state, by allowing that function to preserve internal state.
-So it can keep a counter, a balance, and basically what you would expect from a smart contract.
+Cartesi Rollups adds on top of this to preserve state, allowing the application to be called multiple times with each call's effects on its internal state being carried over to subsequent interactions.
+As such, it can keep a counter, a balance, and basically anything you would expect from a smart contract.

-For example, if you want to implement a Chess game that has two players exchanging moves, you can implemented as a Rollups DApp that keeps the state (e.g., the chess board).
-However, you could also simply play the game off-chain and if there is a disagreement then collect all of both players' moves and send it to a Compute DApp for it to tell the winner.
+For example, if you want to implement a Chess game that has two players exchanging moves, you can implement it as a Rollups dApp that keeps the state (e.g., the chess board).
+However, you could also simply play the game off-chain and if there is a disagreement then collect all of both players' moves and send it to a Compute dApp for it to tell the winner.

 What is Cartesi Compute SDK

 Cartesi Compute SDK is the simplest infrastructure that dApps can use to run computations that would be impossible or too expensive to execute on-chain, either due to their complexity or to the amount of data to be processed.
 With the SDK, dApps run these computations off-chain, on a fully fledged Linux environment without compromising decentralization, in a way that is verifiable by the dApp participants.